 Following things were happened during Warren Hastings’ tenure:

 The Act of 1773 authorized the creation of the Supreme Court in Calcutta.

 An administrative structure was formed with district collectors, divisional commissioners in charge of tax and law and order.

 First Anglo Maratha War with the treaty of Salbai.

 Second Anglo- Mysore War with the treaty of Mangalore.

-Foundation of Asiatic Society of Bengal by William Jones in 1784.
+The Bengal Asiatic Society was founded by William Jones in 1784.

 In 1784 the Calcutta Gazette was published.